 First Seeing Eye Dog School Established

-In January of 1929 Dorothy Eustis gave a lecture at the New York Association for the Blind, and she described how dogs could help in NYC:
+In January of 1929 Dorothy Eustis gave a lecture at the New York Association for the Blind.
+She described how dogs could help in NYC:

 “…The dog is taught to go always at a fast walk, so that the slackening in his gait for an obstacle is instantly felt through the rigid handle in his harness.
 At curbs he pulls back and stands still so his master can find the edge with his cane.
 For steps, for approaching traffic and all obstacles barring progress, he sits down.
 A perfect working team can be made of the trained shepherd dog and the blind man, once the latter has become familiar with his city by raised maps of the streets.”